Chart Color Schemes

 Employment

-Plenty-Yarrambat has a well-educated workforce with the construction sector being notably represented.
-Its unemployment rate was 1.1% in June 2025, with an estimated employment growth of 1.6% over the past year.
+Plenty - Yarrambat has a well-educated workforce with notable representation in the construction sector.
+The unemployment rate was 1.1% as of June 2025, with an estimated employment growth of 1.6% over the past year.

-As of June 2025, 5736 residents were employed, with an unemployment rate of 3.5%, below Greater Melbourne's rate of 4.6%.
-Workforce participation was 66.8%, similar to Greater Melbourne's 64.1%.
-Leading employment industries included construction, health care & social assistance, and education & training.
-Construction showed strong specialization, with an employment share of 1.7 times the regional level.
+In June 2025, 5736 residents were employed while the unemployment rate was 3.5% lower than Greater Melbourne's rate of 4.6%.
+Workforce participation was 66.8%, compared to Greater Melbourne's 64.1%.
+Leading employment industries were construction, health care & social assistance, and education & training.
+The area had a high specialization in construction, with an employment share 1.7 times the regional level.

 Frequently Asked Questions - Employment